-Higher income tenants equals higher quality renters.
+Higher-income tenants equal higher quality renters.
 This is not a rule, but it is definitely a reality experienced by landlords and investors across the country for the majority of locations.

 In addition, tenants who have something to lose in the property also make excellent renters.
 For instance, our lease option tenants cause far less damage to a property when they are working to buy it in the contracted period of time.

 Another thing to keep in mind is that single family home renters usually stay quite a bit longer than apartment renters.
 This is just part of the overall big picture to keep in mind as you decide your investing strategy.